sagemath/trac_to_gh/Issue 5509.md

 # Issue 5509: Make a parametric_plot.pyx docstring a raw string because of a \times in it.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5509

 Original creator: jason